Waboom AI

 Your model choice shows up in every pause of every call you run.

-Miss the natural 200-400ms window and you sound like a bot.
-Push past 800ms and your caller starts checking out.
-Push past a second and you've lost them.
+Miss the sub-500ms window and you sound like a bot.
+Push past 800ms and the caller starts checking out, past a second and they're gone.

-Your offer, your script, your list, your team, none of it matters if your agent can't hold a natural conversational beat.
+Your offer, your script, your list, your team.
+None of it matters if the agent cannot hold a natural conversational beat.

-Pick the model that holds the beat for your job.
-Not the loudest one on the leaderboard.
+The right model is the one that holds the beat for your job.
+The loudest model on the leaderboard rarely is.

 Want to hear a properly picked model on a live call?